Frederick Stibbert: Biography

-Stibbert bought all these things during his travels, but he still used a dense network of links and informers that kept him constantly updated on the world antiques market.
-From this point of view he set about research with a rare international vision for that era.
+On his travels Stibbert maintained a network of informers that kept him updated on the world antiques market.
+This allowed his research to take an international approach.
 Sometimes Stibbert was accused of being a "forger" because his group of craftsmen (a chief gunsmith and five workers) completed armor and operated restorations in an arbitrary manner.
 From this point of view, however, he was perfectly in line with the thought of his time.
 Stibbert spent a lot of money for his collection, and therefore for his museum, but always wisely and not neglecting his own affairs, so much so that he was able to preserve his heritage almost intact.